GraphiteEditor/Graphite/node-graph/README.md

 		Color::from_rgbaf32_unchecked(color.r(), color.g(), color.b(), color.a() * opacity_multiplier)
 	}
 }

-impl<N> OpacityNode<N> {
-	pub fn new(node: N) -> Self {
-		Self { opacity_multiplier: node }
-	}
-}
 ```

 The `eval` function can only take one input.
 To support more than one input, the node struct can contain references to other nodes (it is the references that implement the `Node` trait).
 If the input is a constant, then it will reference a node that simply evaluates to a constant.
 If the input is a node, then the relevant proto-node will be referenced.
 To evaluate the opacity multiplier input, you can pass in `()` (because no input is required to calculate the opacity multiplier) which returns an `f64`.
-This is because of the generics we have applied: `N: Node<'i, (), Output = f64>` A helper function to create a new node struct is also defined here.
+This is because of the generics we have applied: `N: Node<'i, (), Output = f64>`.

 This process can be made more concise using the `node_fn` macro, which can be applied to a function like `image_opacity` with an attribute of the name of the node: